LeanerCloud/AutoSpotting/README.md

 replacing their instances with Spot instances with minimal configuration changes.

-Often all it needs is just tagging them with `spot-enabled=true`, but even that can be avoided in some cases, yielding the usual 70%-90% Spot cost savings but in a better integrated and easier to adopt way than other alternative tools and solutions, especially if you run infrastructure that for whatever reasons you can't afford to update to Spot by other means.
+Often all it needs is just tagging them with `spot-enabled=true`, (in some cases even that can be avoided), yielding the usual 70%-90% Spot cost savings but in a better integrated and easier to adopt way than other alternative tools and solutions.

+It is particularly useful if you have a large footprint that you want to migrate to Spot quickly due to management pressure but with minimal effort and configuration changes.

+## Guiding principles ##

+- Customer-focused, designed to maximize user benefits and reduce adoption friction
+- Safe and secure, hosted in your AWS account and with minimal required set of IAM permissions
+- Auditable OSS code base developed in the open
+- Inexpensive, easy to install and supported builds offered through the AWS Marketplace
+- Simple, minimalist implementation

 ## How does it work? ##